iamwalter/azure_app_config/README.md

 **Microsoft.TimeWindow** -> Enable a feature flag during a specified window of time.

+Make sure to register the FeatureFilter before calling <br>
+`service.registerFeatureFilter(FeatureFilter.timeWindow())`
+or <br>
+`service.registerFeatureFilter(FeatureFilter.percentage())`.

 ### Implement your own FeatureFilter

 This package enables you to create custom FeatureFilters by extending the FeatureFilter class.
-For example, this is how the Percentage filter is implemented:

-    class Percentage extends FeatureFilter {
-      Percentage() : super(name: "Microsoft.Targeting");

-      @override
-      bool evaluate(Map<String, dynamic> parameters) {
-        final value = parameters['Audience']['DefaultRolloutPercentage'] as int;
-        final random = Random().nextInt(100);

-        return random < value;
-      }

-Register the FeatureFilter by calling `service.registerFeatureFilter(filter)`.
-The build-in filters are automatically registered.
+An example of this can be found by looking at how the built-in FeatureFilters are implemented [here](lib/src/feature_filter.dart).

 ## More Information
 For more information about Azure App Configuration, take a look at the following resources.